adonegan/milestone-2-time-dash/README.md

 page and affect usability significantly.
 In the end I've opted to highlight this in the Read Me! button and provide one other button in the footer section.
 More buttons may be added later if the need is there.

+In addition, I had considered changing the colors of the charts to complement the black, red and white colors associated with Time magazine.
+In the end, I opted to leave the chart colors as they were, to keep the page more colorful.
+This can be re-evaluated and added as a featre later.

 ## Technologies Used

 ##### HTML5
-* This code was used to layout the structure of each page and the placement of each chart on both the Stats page and the Info page.
+This code was used to layout the structure of each page and the placement of each chart on both the Stats page and the Info page.
 It also contributed to the nav, main and footer sections of the page.

 ##### CSS3
-* This code was used to add style to the HTML specifications.
+This code was used to add style to the HTML specifications.
 CSS changes were made throughout the project in order to enhance the look and feel of the site.
 While the background color is mostly white, I played around with different colors on the charts and toggle areas.

 ##### JavaScript
-* JS was used to queue my charts, as reset buttons and also contributed to specific functions used to create functionality on the page.
+JS was used to queue my charts, as reset buttons and also contributed to specific functions used to create functionality on the page.
 I also used a function called print_filter to access the DOM and see objects and the content of arrays on the page.

 ##### Bootswatch
-* The Journal template was used initially to start with as it provided a nice base for my project.
+The Journal template was used initially to start with as it provided a nice base for my project.
 However, I've added some of my own CSS code from various places like Stack Overflow, CSS Tricks and Bootstrap.

 ##### Crossfiilter
-* For my interactive charts I used crossfilter technology.
+For my interactive charts I used crossfilter technology.
 In the lead up to adding the charts I also watched a LinkedIn course outlining how to access information in arrays that would display and filter across multiple charts.

 ##### D3
-* This data-driven document technology was used to fuse chart data together to make the charts with the help of HTML ids.
+This data-driven document technology was used to fuse chart data together to make the charts with the help of HTML ids.
 This technology helped to visualise the data contained with my Kaggle dataset on Time's Person of the Year from 1927 onwards.

 ##### DC
-* DC's library of code was used to make the charts.
+DC's library of code was used to make the charts.
 I took the code from the website and then charged dimensions, numbers and attributes to suit my needs for those charts.

 ##### jQuery
-* This technology was used to hide and show instructions and more information at command in a way to make the dashboard less cluttered. a min.js file was added to the JS folder and called above and below the code on each page.
+This technology was used to hide and show instructions and more information at command in a way to make the dashboard less cluttered. a min.js file was added to the JS folder and called above and below the code on each page.
 This technology also ensure nav functionality.

 ##### Kaggle
-* This website was a great resource for finding a suitable dataset.
+This website was a great resource for finding a suitable dataset.
 By visiting this site I was able to browse available datasets and select one based on my own interests in world affairs.
 Once I found my dataset, I downloaded the file for use with my charting technologies.

 ##### CSV and JSON
-* As you can see from my project I added both json and csv data files to my documentation - this was purely for testing reasons as I had difficulty access the data when I started the project.
+As you can see from my project I added both json and csv data files to my documentation - this was purely for testing reasons as I had difficulty access the data when I started the project.
 This project takes data from the .csv file only.

 ##### AWSCloud9
-* I used AWS Educate, Cloud 9 to write up my code.
+I used AWS Educate, Cloud 9 to write up my code.
 With this programme was I work on my dashboard in an environment and I access to a Terminal where I could push versions to GitHub.

 ##### GitHub
-* I've saved my project on this service as I can easily push all content over to it over a long period of time.
+I've saved my project on this service as I can easily push all content over to it over a long period of time.
 I can see the changes I've made and track issues as they come up.
 It's great for seeing each version or saved addition I've made.

 ##### Balsamiq
-* At the start of this project I used this service to brainstorm and display my ideas for the look of the site.
+At the start of this project I used this service to brainstorm and display my ideas for the look of the site.
 See above in Wireframes.

 ##### Google Fonts
-* To add variety and style to my project, I used two fonts: Merriweather (for major titles) and Lato (other text).
+To add variety and style to my project, I used two fonts: Merriweather (for major titles) and Lato (other text).
 These fonts have been added to my style.css page and imported both fonts, adding font weights.

 ##### Bootstrap 4
-* I used this technology for its framework and the grid system, which helped make my site as responsive as possible.
+I used this technology for its framework and the grid system, which helped make my site as responsive as possible.

 ## Testing